gravitl/netmaker-docs/upgrades.rst

    1. Manually go to each client machine and download new netclient binary from `here <https://github.com/gravitl/netclient/releases/tag/v0.18.5>`_
    2. Run ``./netclient install`` (Windows users must run with Admin Powershell first.
 Also use ``.\netclient.exe install`` to install)

-      NB: Windows and Mac users, do not use GUI
+      NB: Windows and Mac users, do not Open GUI until above steps are completed.

 5. If ``Dynamic Port`` was on, you may need to manually adjust port to ``51821`` after upgrading the client